The JWST Spectroscopic Properties of Galaxies at $z=9-14$: Spectroscopic Sample at

 We identify C~{ IV} emission detections in the NIRSpec spectra of $7$ galaxies in our $6<z<9$ sample.
 We measure C~{ IV} EWs of these seven galaxies ranging from $3.8$~\AA\ to $49$~\AA, with a median C~{ IV} EW of $12$~\AA.
 C~{ IV} measurements of six of these seven systems at $6<z<9$ have been reported in literature previously (CEERS-397, JADES-GN-954, JADES-GS-13041, JADES-GN-1899, UNCOVER-10646, CEERS-1019; \citealt{Fujimoto2024,Tang2024b,Tang2024c,Topping2025a,Witstok2025a}).
 We newly-identify C~{ IV} emission detection in CEERS-1027 (R.A. $=214.88300$, Decl. $=52.84042$).
 The redshift of CEERS-1027 ($z=7.819$) was first confirmed from the CEERS observations using the medium resolution ($R=1000$) NIRSpec grating spectra \citep{Heintz2023,Nakajima2023,Tang2023,Sanders2024}.
 GO 4287 program has obtained high resolution ($R=2700$) rest-frame UV (G140H/F100LP) spectrum for CEERS-1027.
 We detect C~{ IV} doublet emission lines from the GO 4287 G140H spectrum, with a total EW of $3.8\pm1.0$~\AA.

 Finally, to investigate how the average spectroscopic properties change with redshift and H$\beta$ EW, we create composite $6<z<9$ spectra.
 We first stack individual prism spectra binning by redshift.
 We group systems at $6<z<7$ (median $z\simeq6.5$), $7<z<8$ (median $z\simeq7.5$), and $8<z<9$ (median $z\simeq8.5$), with each bin containing $181$, $109$, and $42$ galaxies, respectively.
 Composite spectra are stacked following the same procedures described in Section~\ref{sec:stack} for the $z>9$ composite.
 We also creates composites of the prism spectra binning by H$\beta$ EW.
 To do so, we group galaxies with H$\beta$ EW $=10-80$~\AA\ (median $61$~\AA), $80-150$~\AA\ (median $114$~\AA), $150-230$~\AA\ (median $187$~\AA), $230-500$~\AA\ (median $258$~\AA).
 The four groups have $99$, $103$, $56$, and $49$ galaxies, respectively.
 The composite spectra of our $6<z<9$ galaxies binning by H$\beta$ EW are shown in Figure~\ref{fig:z6to9_comp}.
+We identify C~{ III}]~$\lambda1908$ emission lines with S/N of $5-7$ in all the four $6<z<9$ composite spectra grouped by H$\beta$ EW.
+We also detect emission line features with S/N of $3-5$ at the expected wavelength of C~{ IV}~$\lambda1549$ in the composite spectra of galaxies with H$\beta$ EW $=80-150$~\AA, $150-230$~\AA, and $230-500$~\AA, as well as N~{ IV}]~$\lambda1485$ in the composite of galaxies with H$\beta$ EW $=230-500$~\AA.
+At rest-frame optical wavelengths, we identify a suite of emission lines including [O~{ II}]~$\lambda3728$, [Ne~{ III}]~$\lambda3869$, H$\delta$, H$\gamma$, [O~{ III}]~$\lambda4363$, H$\beta$, [O~{ III}]~$\lambda4959$, and [O~{ III}]~$\lambda5007$.
 We measure the available emission line properties from the composite spectra with the same methods described in Section~\ref{sec:spec_measure}.